Huerte/Gitomation/Inspirational_Quote.md

 ### "All men who have achieved great things have been great dreamers." - Orison Swett Marden
 ### "Goodness is the only investment that never fails." - Henry David Thoreau
 ### "To be of use to the world is the only way to be happy." - Hans Christian Andersen
+### "Mind is the creator of everything.
+You should therefore guide it to create only good." - Paramahansa Yogananda